vtx22/SPARQS/README.md

 ### ID + VAL
 Contains the value as float, uint32 or int32 and its ID.
 ### CS
 XOR8 checksum byte or undefined when message checksum is turned off.
-Header checksum cannot be turned of.
+Header checksum cannot be turned off.